 Every reindeer in Lapland has an owner, who may be a Sámi or someone from a reindeer husbandry family.

 Reindeer are semi-wild, they are allowed to roam freely in the summer but are kept in more specific fenced areas in the winter period.

-The National Costume of Lapland is Called Gakti
+The National Dress of Lapland is Called Gakti

 The colours and patterns of today's clothing are more colourful than the original clothing that was made from reindeer hide.

-- Northern Finnish costumes (gakti) are primarily bright blue and red.
+- Northern Finnish national dress (gakti) are primarily bright blue and red.
 Traditionally it is worn with reindeer-skin boots, colourful shawls and hats.

-- The traditional colourful costume is brought out on festive ceremonial occasions, although rarely worn in everyday situations.
+- The traditional colourful clothing is brought out on festive ceremonial occasions, although rarely worn in everyday situations.

 - In the winter the Sámi (and the Finnish people in general) wear boots made of reindeer hide because of the warmth this material provides.